Palma-Sola-Botanical-Park/ReworkDemo/README.md

   Reproduction/Identification column across ~68 pages; a global fix was applied.
 Don't reintroduce em-dashes there.
 - **iNaturalist GPS is sloppy** (bad signal, many yards off).
 Do NOT use it for sign/instance location — use Google Earth / KML hand-placed coordinates as the master location.
 (See Placements below.)
+- **In-site PDFs must be same-origin (repo) or a published Google Doc.** `viewer.html` renders via PDF.js, which *fetches* the bytes with JS → subject to CORS.
+Third-party file hosts (Mailchimp `mcusercontent.com`, etc.) block cross-origin reads, so the raw link works but the in-site embed renders blank.
+Host embeddable PDFs in the repo (`docs/news/`).
+(Incident 2026-06-14, resolved by rehosting.)

 ## Content voice & accuracy rules